gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 # Request

 This specification defines a generic mechanism to request assertions over claims using the new element `assertion_claims`.
-This new element will be used inside the parameter `claims` specified in section 5.5 of [@!OIDC] as a normal claim at `id_token` or `userinfo` level.
-It will contain the assertions of claims about the End-User.
+This new element will be used inside the parameter `claims`, as specified in section 5.5 of [@!OIDC] as a normal claim at `id_token` or `userinfo` level.
+It will contain the assertions of any claims relating to the End-User.

-The top level elements of `assertion_claims` JSON object are the actual claim names with an assertion:
+The top level elements of the `assertion_claims` JSON object are the actual claim names with `assertion` member nested inside:

 ```json
 {